21 French-Inspired Halloween Costumes

 Though these two are definitely American, it’s undeniably fun to dress up as members of Paris’s Lost Generation crew.
 Besides Zelda Fitzgerald and F. Scott Fitzgerald, Gertrude Stein and Ernest Hemingway are two other options.
 Stein requires a matronly look, Zelda should be styled like a flapper, and the two men would have suits and slicked-back hair (and notebooks, of course).

-Similar to the Chanel runway crasher but much more elegant in a Chanel suit, pearls and a hat.
+Who’s more iconically French than Chanel?
+Don a Chanel suit (if you can afford one), pearls, and a hat to pull off this look.
 Or you could don another signature look, the little black dress, accessorizing it with lots of pearls, a hat, watch and cigarette.
+Just remember to take one thing off before you walk out the door.

 Everyone’s favorite little fictional French girl.
 Put on a blue dress with a white collar, a red bow, a yellow hat with a black bow, white tights and black flats.